SwayerPT/Steam-Boost-Hour-Bot/README.md

 </h1>
 ### Open Script for Community

-This project is in progress at the moment. the script give to you **Hours** in a lot of games and in the Future creating something like **Card Dropping,** using **HTML Forms**.
+<p align="center">This project is in progress at the moment.
+the script give to you **Hours** in a lot of games and in the Future creating something like **Card Dropping,** using **HTML Forms**.
 I know that already exists a lot of scripts for idle..
-But i wanna be different and create my own scripts.
+But i wanna be different and create my own scripts.</p>

 ## Let's Beggin